-So what are we to make of Jesus separating the sheep from the goats in Matthew 25:31-46, since he applauds the sheep for their good works and rebukes the goats for their inactivity?
+So what are we to make of Jesus separating the sheep from the goats, since he applauds the sheep for their good works and rebukes the goats for their inactivity (Matt 25:31-46)?

 But when the Son of Man comes in his glory, and all the angels with him, then he will sit on his glorious throne.
 All the nations will be gathered before him; and he will separate them from one another, as the shepherd separates the sheep from the goats; and he will put the sheep on his right, and the goats on the left.
 (Matt 25:31-33)

 The sheep and goats are not separated on the basis of works but identity.
 The sheep go one way and the goats go another.
 Period.
 Full stop.
-And what is the first thing the King says to the sheep?
+What is the first thing the King says to the sheep?

 Come, you who are blessed of My Father, inherit the kingdom prepared for you from the foundation of the world.
 (Matt 25:34)